-“What happens is that if law enforcement if they so choose to release that information, they are at liberty to do so, but it I left up to the law enforcement agencies to do that,” Arismendez said.
+“What happens is that law enforcement, if they so choose to release that information, they are at liberty to do so, but it's left up to the law enforcement agencies to do that,” Arismendez said.

-“We are simply receiving information and using at as a repository and working with law enforcement agencies to be able to provide the information for the skimmers,” he added.
+“We are simply receiving information and using it as a repository and working with law enforcement agencies to be able to provide the information for the skimmers,” he added.

-The University of North Texas Cyber Forensics Lab has studied credit card skimmers and are working with local law enforcement teams and are spotting trends.
+The University of North Texas Cyber Forensics Lab has studied credit card skimmers and is working with local law enforcement teams and spotting trends.